Keeper-Security/Commander/keepercommander/plugins/pspasswd/README.md

 Value: <computer or computers where the local account exists>
 ```

-3) The plugin will use the Login field as the username of the pspasswd command when rotating a password.
+3) Commander will use the "Login" field, "cmdr:host" and "cmdr:rules" fields of your Keeper record to execute the password rotation.

-For example, the below command is similar to what will be executed:
-pspasswd.exe \\myhostname Administrator somegeneratedpassword

 ### Optional custom fields